FernVR/mosaic/README.md

 -   Styled with bright and warm colours to match the images.

--   Titles and important information are written with bolder font-weight to highlight that its important information.
+-   Titles and important information are written with bolder font-weight to highlight that it's important information.

     ![event-section](./assets/images/readme/event-box-ipad.jpg)
     ![event-section](./assets/images/readme/event-box-mobile.jpg)